-Whether you plan to purchase your new home alone or with a partner or spouse, here are some practical tips to consider even before you hit the paved road or the Internet highway to look at properties.
+Whether you plan to purchase your new home alone or with a partner or spouse or are looking at Santa Monica, Miami, or Oxnard houses for sale, here are some practical tips to consider even before you hit the paved road or the Internet highway to look at properties.

 Sit down with your partner, parents or trusted friend and review your assets and liabilities.
 Many people find this to be a daunting task, especially if your debt is unwieldy and your income is not yet at the level you had hoped.
 This process can bring up feelings of shame and inadequacy, but it is imperative that you be honest with yourself.
 Staring fiscal reality in the face is your first step in preparing for home ownership.
 A financial professional can then help you with a strategy.

 Even before meeting with your real estate agent or broker, it’s a good idea to know your credit score.
 It’s easy enough to do.
 Everyone is entitled to a free credit report once a year.
 Just contact one of the major credit bureaus directly, view your score, and enter the next stage of your home purchasing journey armed with more facts about your situation.
 Recent research shows that the average score for millennials is 625—this is lower than the 695 national average.
 Tips for boosting that number would include: paying bills on time, keeping regular tabs on your credit score, minimizing your number of credit cards, and paying your balances in full.
 FYI, a score of 720 is considered good, while 750-850 is excellent!